Dutch MPs Back Cannabis Cultivation Bill, But Senate Approval Needed

 The bill, put forward by the left-wing D66 party in August 2016, authorises the mass-production and sale of cannabis, with a permit.

-The bill was narrowly passed today by legislators in the Netherlands’ House of Representatives – the parliament’s lower house – with 77 MPs in favour and 72 against.
+The bill was narrowly passed on 21 February by legislators in the Netherlands’ House of Representatives – the parliament’s lower house – with 77 MPs in favour and 72 against.
 However, the bill also needs to be passed by the upper house - the Senate - prior to becoming law.

 Currently, small quantities of cannabis may be purchased at “coffeeshops” around the Netherlands.
 Possession for personal use is tolerated by authorities, but coffeeshop vendors continue to acquire their produce from the illegal market.